 3. Scalar principle.

-The scalar principle refers to the chain of direct job relations of managers and subordinates throughout the organization.
-There should always be a person with supreme authority in the organization.
-The clearer the line of official communication of the top manager with each of the subordinates, the more effective the decision-making process and communication.
+The scalar principle refers to the chain of direct official relations between managers and subordinates throughout the organization.
+There should always be a person who has supreme power in the organization.
+The clearer the line of official communication between the top manager and each of his subordinates, the more effective the decision-making process and communication.

 This scale is described by Fayol as:

-“...a chain of leaders from the top manager to the bottom.
-The line of authority is the path along which all communications pass (through each link in the chain) from the highest manager to the lowest and vice versa.
-This is due to both the need to maintain communication and the principle of one-man command, but it is not always the shortest.
-In large concerns, and especially in government ones, it is sometimes menacingly long.
+“...a chain of management from top management to the lowest.
+The line of authority is the path along which all communications pass (through each link in the chain) from the top manager to the lower ones and vice versa.
+This is determined both by the need to maintain communication and by the principle of unity of command, but it is not always the shortest.
+In large concerns, and especially in government ones, it is sometimes threateningly long.”

 A clear understanding of the scalar principle is necessary condition for the normal functioning of the organization.
-Subordinates must know, firstly, who delegates authority to them, and secondly, to whose discretion they should delegate the solution of problems that are beyond their authority.
-And although the command chain may well be used on its own to transmit only information, the rejection of it when making decisions leads to a violation of the decision-making system and undermines the control system itself.
+Subordinates must know, firstly, who is delegating authority to them, and secondly, to whose discretion they should delegate the solution of problems beyond the scope of their authority.
+And although the chain of command may well be used independently to transmit only information, failure to use it when making decisions leads to a disruption of the decision-making system and the undermining of the management system itself.

 4. The principle of the level of authority.

 The principle of the level of authority follows from the combination of the principle of functional definition and the scalar principle.
-At each organizational level, there are decision-making powers within the competence of the enterprise.
-The principle of the level of authority means that: maintaining the effectiveness of delegation requires that decisions within authority individual employees accepted by them rather than forwarded to the highest organizational levels.
-In other words, at each level, managers should make all those decisions for which they have enough authority, and at the discretion of their management to transfer the decision only to those issues that are beyond their competence.
-Often, top managers, while claiming to understand the importance of delegation down, make it clear that they are much more worried about the spread among subordinates of the practice of delegation "up".
-In other words, as one of the senior managers pointed out in a conversation with the authors, it often happens that, having entrusted the solution of a problem to their subordinates, top managers after a few days or a few days find that the issue is again referred to their discretion.
-Obviously, in order to avoid this, it is necessary to prevent problems from being redirected upwards.
-If decision-making power is properly delegated, then the manager should resist the temptation to make the decision himself.
-Subordinates usually quickly figure out which of the leaders willingly makes decisions for them.
+At each organizational level there is authority to make decisions within the competence of the enterprise.
+The level of authority principle means that: maintaining the effectiveness of delegation requires that decisions be made within the scope of authority individual employees accepted by them rather than forwarded to higher organizational levels.
+In other words, at each level, managers must make all those decisions for which they have the authority, and delegate to the discretion of their management only those issues that are beyond their competence.
+Often, senior managers, claiming that they perfectly understand the importance of delegating authority downward, make it clear that they experience much greater anxiety in connection with the spread of the practice of delegation “upward” among subordinates.
+In other words, as one of the high-level managers pointed out in a conversation with the authors, it often happens that, having entrusted the solution of a particular problem to their subordinates, senior managers after a few days or a few discover that the issue has again been transferred to their discretion.
+Obviously, to avoid this, it is necessary to prevent problems from being forwarded upward again.
+If the right to make decisions is properly delegated, then the manager should not give in to the temptation to make the decision himself.
+Subordinates usually quickly learn which leaders are willing to make decisions for them.

-Based on the principle of the level of authority, it becomes clear that if managers want to achieve effective delegation and thereby relieve themselves of a certain part of the decision-making burden, they must be sure that the authority is clear to the subordinate, that he is clearly aware of them.
+Based on the level of authority principle, it becomes clear that if managers want to achieve effective delegation and thereby relieve themselves of some of the decision-making burden, they must be sure that the authority is clear to the subordinate, that he is clearly aware of it.

 5. The principle of unity of command.

-One of the basic principles of management is the principle of unity of command, which is formulated as follows: the more complete the relationship between the subordination of a subordinate and the leader, the less likely he is to receive conflicting instructions and the higher the sense of personal responsibility for the results of work.
-When considering the issue of delegation of powers, it was assumed that (with the exception of cases of mandatory separation of powers) the right of freedom of action in a certain area of activity is transferred to a subordinate by only one leader.
-Although a subordinate can in principle be empowered by two or more supervisors and therefore be accountable to all of them, the significant difficulties involved in reporting to two or more supervisors are obvious.
-Since the commitment is essentially personal in nature, the delegation of authority by several leaders to one person often leads to contradictions in both authority and responsibility.
-The principle of unity of command is very useful for clarifying the relationship between authority and responsibility.
-Thus, the president of a firm usually does not distribute sales activities between sales, production, public relations, finance, accounting and personnel, if they are not led by one person.
-Instead, since sales is a kind of linking activity, the management of this work is entrusted to the sales manager.
-If, instead of one manager, the president appoints an executive committee to manage the sales department, then there will be no one-man command.
-To force every responsible employee of the sales division to report not to one manager, but to each of the members of the committee is to cause confusion and disrupt efficiency.
+One of the basic principles of management is the principle of unity of command, which is formulated as follows: the more complete the relationship between the subordinate’s subordination and the manager, the less likely he is to receive conflicting instructions and the higher the sense of personal responsibility for the results of work.
+When considering the issue of delegation of powers, it was assumed that (except for cases of mandatory division of powers) the right of freedom of action in a certain area of activity is transferred to a subordinate by only one manager.
+Although a subordinate may in principle receive authority from two or more supervisors and therefore be accountable to all of them, the significant difficulties inherent in working under two or more supervisors are obvious.
+Because the commitment is essentially personal, the delegation of authority by several managers to one person often leads to conflicts in both authority and responsibility.
+The principle of unity of command is very useful for clarifying the system of relationships between authority and responsibility.
+Thus, the president of a company usually does not distribute sales activities between the sales, production, public relations, finance, accounting and personnel, if they are not led by one person.
+Instead, since sales is a kind of connecting activity, the leadership of this work is entrusted to the sales manager.
+If, instead of one manager, the president appoints an executive committee to manage the sales division, then there will no longer be unity of command.
+Making every responsible person in the sales department report not to just one manager, but to each of the committee members, means creating confusion and disrupting work efficiency.

 6. The principle of unconditional responsibility.

-Since responsibility, being assumed by an obligation, cannot be delegated, then no leader can, through delegation, be released from responsibility for the activities of subordinates, since it is he who delegates authority and distributes responsibilities.
-Subordinates, having accepted the assignment and received the powers necessary for its implementation, are fully responsible to the leaders for their activities; leaders, in turn, are responsible for organizational activity subordinates.
+Since responsibility, being an assumed obligation, cannot be delegated, no manager can, through delegation, free himself from responsibility for the activities of subordinates, since it is he who delegates powers and distributes responsibilities.
+Subordinates, having accepted the assignment and received the necessary powers to carry it out, bear full responsibility to their managers for their activities; managers, in turn, bear full responsibility for organizational activities subordinates.

 7. The principle of correspondence of powers and responsibilities.

-Since authority is the right to do the work assigned, and responsibility is the obligation to do it, it follows logically that authority must correspond to responsibility.
-From this obvious circumstance it follows next principle: responsibility for certain actions cannot exceed the expected amount of delegated authority, but should not be less than it.
+Since authority is the right to carry out the assigned work, and responsibility is the obligation to carry it out, it logically follows that authority must correspond to responsibility.
+From this obvious circumstance it follows next principle: responsibility for certain actions cannot exceed that assumed by the volume of delegated powers, but should not be less than it.
 This correspondence is not of a mathematical nature, but rather of a spatio-temporal order, since both authority and responsibility relate to the performance of the same task.
-For example, the president of a firm may assign the procurement of raw materials and equipment, as well as the hiring of employees, to the vice president of production.
+For example, the president of a firm may delegate the purchasing of raw materials and equipment, as well as the hiring of workers, to the vice president of production.
 The latter can carry out this work only if he is given sufficient freedom of action to perform these tasks.
-At the same time, subordinates should not be given more authority than their duties require.
-Often, managers ask subordinates for work for which they do not have the necessary authority, which, of course, is fundamentally wrong.
-It also happens that a subordinate is delegated sufficient authority for certain actions, but control over them correct use missing.
-However, in this case, there is only ineffective leadership, which has nothing to do with the principle of correspondence of authority and responsibility.
+At the same time, one should not give subordinates greater powers than their duties require.
+Often, managers charge their subordinates for work for which they do not have the necessary authority, which, of course, is fundamentally wrong.
+It also happens that a subordinate is delegated sufficient powers for certain actions, but control over them correct use absent.
+However, in this case, there is only ineffective leadership, which has nothing to do with the principle of correspondence of powers and responsibility.

-It is said that managers are sometimes empowered to do things for which they cannot be held responsible; thus, a sales manager has the power to sell goods, but cannot force people to buy them.
-At the same time, the sales manager has the authority to use certain material and human resources for the widest possible sale of goods, therefore, in accordance with this, there should be his responsibility as a manager for the proper management of personnel and material resources and his sales authority.
+It is said that managers are sometimes given authority to do things for which they cannot be held responsible; Thus, a sales manager has the authority to sell products, but cannot force people to buy them.
+At the same time, the sales manager has the authority to use certain material and human resources for the widest possible sale of goods, therefore, in accordance with this, there must be his responsibility as a manager for the proper management of personnel and material resources and the sales powers he has.

-The very name of the principle contains a decoding of its main meaning -
+The name of the principle itself contains a decoding of its basic meaning -

-the transfer by the head of part of his official functions to subordinates without active interference in their actions.
-This optimization technique is usually called the method of delegation of authority and was discussed when considering the problems of decentralization of control.
+transfer by the manager of part of his official functions to subordinates without active interference in their actions.
+This optimization technique is usually called the method of delegation of powers and was discussed when considering the problems of decentralization of management.
 The role of the method of delegation of authority in management is so great that many researchers and practitioners tend to consider it as a separate management principle.

-The principle of delegation of authority consists in the transfer by the head of a part of the powers assigned to him, rights and responsibilities to his competent employees.
+The principle of delegation of authority consists in the transfer by the manager of part of the powers, rights and responsibilities assigned to him to his competent employees.

-At its core, delegation is a way of doing work by others.
-This is the trick of a strong leader.
+At its core, delegation is a way of getting work done by others.
+This is a technique of a strong leader.
 Authority is delegated as far down as possible.
-Authorities are delegated only by the head to his subordinates to the level at which his competence and information for decision-making are located.
+Only the manager delegates authority to his subordinates to the level at which his competence and information for decision-making are located.

 Defines rights;

-Determines the level of responsibility in the exercise of authority.
+Determines the level of responsibility when exercising authority.

 Benefits of delegation of authority:

-Ability to take on tasks that require personal involvement
+Ability to engage in tasks that require personal involvement

 Focus on strategic objectives and long-term plans